EdgeVerve/oe-service-personalization/README.md

 do the personalization.

-The personalization records, stored in `PersonalizationRule`, are queried according to scope, and, model participating, in the remote call.
+The personalization records, stored in `PersonalizationRule`, are queried according to scope, and, model participating in the remote call.
 The information  required for this is obtained from the `HttpContext` which is an argument in the callback of the aforementioned methods.